mdovgialo/PyOpenVRInputEmulator/README.md

 To use:

-Drop into your python package/script location.
+Drop the unpacked release .zip into your python package/script location.

 run SteamVR then you can use this example script:
 Position will be set relative to the main Lighthouse.